andrewwang247/radix-tree/README.md

 ### Unit Tests

-The `Trie` class is validated with 8 black box unit tests.
-We test the following functions.
+In the debug build, all assertions are enabled and we frequently validate the structural invariants.
+The `Trie` class is tested for the following functionality:

-- Default, `initializer_list`, and range constructors.
+- Default, `initializer_list`, and iterator range constructors.
-- Copy and move semantics.
+- Copy and move semantics for constructors and assignment.
+- `empty` and `size` both with and without a prefix parameter.
+- `find` and `find_prefix` to search for keys and ranges.
-- `empty`, `size`, `find`, `insert`, and `erase`.
+- `insert`, `empty`, and `empty_prefix` to modify the `Trie`.
-- Iterator increment and dereference.
+- Forward iterator functionality as a return type from other functions.
-- Traversal with `begin` and `end`.
+- Traversal from `begin` to `end` both with and without a prefix parameter.
-- All arithmetic and comparison operators.
+- All arithmetic and comparison operators for 1 or more `Trie`.

 ### Performance Tests

-The performance of `std::set<std::string>` and `Trie` are compared under big data inputs.
+In the release build, assertions are disabled and we benchmark the performance of `std::set<std::string>` and `Trie` under large inputs.
 The benchmark measures the time it takes for each data structure to complete:

 - Mass insertion of randomly assorted keys.
 - Determining the size of various prefix subsets.